kube-logging/logging-operator/e2e/README.md

 # End-to-end tests

-One directory per suite.
+One directory per suite under `suites/`.
 Each is its own Go package and test binary, and each provisions its own KIND cluster, installs the operator into it and tears it down afterwards.
-Suites do not share a cluster, so they can run concurrently and a failure in one leaves the others alone.
+Suites do not share a cluster, so they can run concurrently and a failure in one leaves the others alone. `internal/` is the harness.

-`internal/` is the harness rather than a suite, and the Makefile filters it out of the selection.

 ## Running them